Overview

 Balancing user autonomy with business retention taught me to design for both parties simultaneously.
 Friction and strategic pauses (confirmations, alternatives) protect users from impulsive decisions while preserving company goals.

-Leadership means creating space, not directing
+Leading means creating space, not directing